skandar9/aim/README.md

 You can subscribe to receive the latest news from the organization Visitors to the organization’s website can also join them to contribute with individuals or groups or send volunteer requests.
 It also allows those who suffer from a violation of their freedom and rights to apply for protection.

-It includes features such as user authentication, subscription management, team member management, and contact message handling.
+It includes features such as user authentication, subscription management, news management, team member management, contact message handling and more.

-User Authentication: The application allows users to register, log in, and manage their accounts.
-It provides secure authentication mechanisms to ensure user privacy and data protection.

-Subscription Management: The application includes a subscription module that enables users to subscribe to different plans or services.
-It provides functionalities to handle subscription payments, upgrade/downgrade plans, and manage user access based on their subscription status.

-Team Member Management: The application allows the management of team members within the organization.
-It provides endpoints to create, retrieve, update, and delete team member information.
-The team members can be categorized into board members and general team members.

-Contact Message Handling: The application includes a contact module that allows users to send messages to the organization.
-It provides a form for users to enter their name, email, phone number, and message.
-The messages are securely sent via email to the organization's designated email address for further communication.
+I have developed an admin control panel using the Material Dashboard template and created APIs to provide data to the frontend side.

 > :warning: **Warning:** This contents below ↓ contains just parts of my code.